martinrfh/martinrfh/README.md

 ###

-<h4 align="center">👋 Hi, I'm Ramtin Rajabi, a 28-year-old software enthusiast.<br>💻 I've explored the fundamentals of web development using HTML, CSS, JavaScript, and React, and I'm currently focused on sharpening my skills in Python.<br>🚀 I'm passionate about learning new technologies, writing clean code, and building projects that push me to grow as a developer.</h4>
+<h2 align="center">👋 Hi, I'm Ramtin Rajabi, a 28-year-old software enthusiast.<br>🚀 I'm passionate about learning new technologies, writing clean code, and building projects that push me to grow as a developer.</h2>

 ###